Ballaugh railway station: Description

-The building was erected for the opening of the railway although there is now little sign of it on the site; the station building itself was of similar construction to the ones at both Kirk Michael and Sulby Bridge but was demolished some time after the railway closed.
+The building was erected for the opening of the railway although there is now little sign of it on the site; the station building itself was of similar construction to the ones at both Kirk Michael and Sulby Bridge but was demolished sometime after the railway closed.
 The station was opened in 1879 and remained open until the railway closed in 1968.
 Although the station building has been demolished the large stone-built goods shed remains, as does the goods platform, the former being under the care of the local heritage trust which periodically opens the shed to display a variety of railway items including railwayana and former signage which was once displayed at the station from private collections.
-A private bungalow now stands on the site of the station building.

 Location

-The line itself crossed the main road from the village to Jurby - Station Road - and on the northerly side there was once a modest goods yard, cattle dock and siding.
-The raised cattle dock is still visible along with a goods shed.
+The line itself crossed the main road from the village to Jurby - Station Road - and on the northerly side, there was once a modest goods yard, with cattle dock, and sidings; it was also unusual in having an especially long double passing loop, from which the sidings spurred and served the dock.
+The raised cattle dock is still visible (now an attractive feature with the "Millennium Stone" for the parish sitting centrally) along with a goods shed which is the headquarters of the Ballaugh Heritage Trust.
 Today the disused line is grassed over and is a popular footpath extending as far as Kirk Michael in the west and Lezayre in the east.
 The walking of dogs along this footpath is prohibited.
+The site of the 1879 station building (similar to those which remains at Sulby Bridge Station and Kirk Michael Station was demolished after closure and replaced with a modern bungalow.